1

 Abstract

-Background and Aims: Uncontrolled hyperthyroid patient in pregnancy for emergency caesarean section under general anaesthesia managed by giving antithyroid agents, beta blockers, dexamethasone preoperatively to inhibit peripheral conversion of T4 to T3 and to control symptoms of hyperthyroidism.
-Case presentation: A 20-year-old primigravida, presented at 37 weeks of gestation with complaints of respiratory difficulty, tremors, excessive sweating, prominent eyes, palpitations and anxiety.
-Patient was given oral propylthiouracil, lugol’s solution, tablet propranolol, injection dexamethasone and injection pantoprazole intravenous preoperatively.
-Nasogastric tube was inserted for further administration of antithyroid medications.
-Arterial blood pressure cannula secured and central venous cannulation done in case thyroid storm occurs which may require large volume resuscitation.
-Patient was managed successfully under general anaesthesia and monitored for thyroid storm in postoperative period.
-Discussion: In patients with poorly controlled hyperthyroidism labour, delivery or caesarean section can precipitate life threatening thyroid storm.
-In case of thyroid storm antithyroid drugs can be administered orally or rectally so Ryle’s tube was inserted preoperatively.
-General anaesthesia should be considered in patients of uncontrolled hyperthyroidism requiring emergency surgery as it provides less fluctuations in hemodynamic parameters.
-Sympathetic stimulation should be avoided in perioperative period.
-Regional anaesthesia can be performed safely if there are no signs of cardiac failure.
-In the present case there were no signs of cardiac failure but the patient had tachypnoea so a decision to proceed with general anaesthesia with central venous catheterization and invasive blood pressure monitoring was made.
+Background: Thyroid medications, beta-blockers, and dexamethasone are administered preoperatively to patients with uncontrolled hyperthyroidism undergoing emergency cesarean section under general anesthesia to inhibit peripheral conversion of T4 to T3 and control hyperthyroid symptoms.
+Case presentation: A 20-year-old primigravida presented to the hospital at 37 weeks of gestation with symptoms of respiratory difficulty, tremors, excessive sweating, prominent eyes, palpitations, and anxiety-all indicative of untreated hyperthyroidism.
+The patient was urgently treated with an oral dose of propylthiouracil, Lugol's solution, a tablet of propranolol, an injection of dexamethasone, and an injection of pantoprazole intravenously.
+Given the severity of symptoms, a nasogastric tube was inserted to facilitate the administration of antithyroid medications.
+Arterial blood pressure cannula fixation and central venous cannulation are performed in the event a thyroid storm occurs that may require high-volume resuscitation.
+The patient was successfully treated under general anesthesia and monitored for thyroid storms in the postoperative period.
+Discussion: In patients with poorly controlled hyperthyroidism, labor, delivery, or cesarean section can cause a life-threatening thyroid storm.
+In cases of thyroid storm, antithyroid drugs can be administered orally or rectally, so the Ryle tube was inserted before surgery.
+General anesthesia should be considered in patients with uncontrolled hyperthyroidism requiring emergency surgery, as it causes fewer fluctuations in hemodynamic parameters.
+Sympathetic stimulation should be avoided during the perioperative period.
+Regional anesthesia can be performed safely if there are no signs of heart failure.
+In the present case, there were no signs of heart failure, but the patient suffered from tachypnea.
+The decision was therefore made to proceed with general anesthesia, central venous catheterization, and invasive blood pressure monitoring.

 Okosieme OE, Lazarus JH.
 Hyperthyroidism in Pregnancy.
 [Updated 2019 Feb 9].
 In: Feingold KR, Anawalt B, Blackman MR, et al., editors.
 Endotext [Internet].
 South Dartmouth (MA): MDText.com, Inc.; 2000-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK279107/